addosampong/db-capstone-project/readme.md

                 SELECT CONCAT("Table ", table_no, " is already booked - booking not added") AS "Confirmation";
                 ROLLBACK;
             ELSE
+                #arbirarily set the EmployeeID to 6 (Receptionist) for every new booking
                 SET @employee_id = 6;
                 INSERT INTO Bookings(TableNo, CustomerID, BookingDate, BookingSlot, EmployeeID) VALUES